You are here: Home Parish Info >>

 We encourage new parishioners to register to join our parish community.
 We also invite existing parishioners to update their registration to ensure your family information remains correct.

-You can register using the online form or print the registration form and drop it in the collection basket at Mass.
+You can register using the online form or download and print the registration form and drop it in the collection basket at Mass.

 Our Lady of the Visitation Church services a very active community, with one of the fastest growth records in Ontario.